atelier rose

 [Songwriting Atelier]

 Kay has staged multimedia performances all over North America and Europe, incorporating movement, stage design, and elaborate costuming into her concerts.
-She has been an artist in residence at JIWAR Creation & Society in Barcelona, The Banff Creative Arts Centre in Alberta, Canada, and La Porte Peinte Centre pour les Arts in Burgundy, France.
-Kay has received grants from FACTOR, SOCAN, and The Canada Council for the Arts to compose, develop recording projects and performances, and carry out independent research.
+She has been an artist in residence at JIWAR Creation & Society in Barcelona, The Banff Creative Arts Centre in Alberta, Canada, La Porte Peinte Centre pour les Arts in Burgundy, France, and Les Arches Citoyennes in Paris, France.
+Kay has received grants from FACTOR, SOCAN Foundation, and The Canada Council for the Arts many times over to compose music, develop recording projects and collaborative performances, and carry out independent research on the work and impact of female singer-songwriters.

-She is currently based in Paris, France where she is working on various musical and literary projects.
+She is currently based in Paris, France where she is at work on her next album and directs Atelier Rose.

 Visit her website HERE.